brendancicchi/certificate-authority/datastax-training/scenarios/scenario1/SOLUTION.md

 Notice that the `PrivateKeyEntry` was issued by `CN=datastax-ssl-training, OU=Support, O=DataStax, ST=CA, C=US` but the chain length shows as **1**.
 To further validate, we see the truststore only contains the certificates

+## Summary

+The root of the issue here is that the certificate chain for the keystore is incomplete.
+The result is that trust cannot be established based on the intermediate.
+This is a rather common issue that is seen in Support and generally will happen when a customer uses openssl to build the keystore as you need to explicitly specify the chain PEMs when building the PKCS12 file.

 ## Resolution